andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 <h4 class="article-subheader">"I Just Saw 2 Penises"</h4>
-Jill returns to our table at Bryggeriet Gastropub in the heart of Bergen looking like she's seen a ghost,
+Jill returns to our table at Bryggeriet Gastropub in the heart of Bergen looking like she's seen a ghost

-"Ok... so Michael said to go out and to the right...
-I went out and to the right and there was no bathroom... so I went down one floor and *then* to the right and the signs were so confusing...
+"Ok... so Michael said the bathrooms were out and to the right so I went out and to the right... and there was no bathroom...

+So I went down one floor and *then* to the right and the signs were so confusing...

 It said toilets but there were no toilets, I tried the two doors there and they were both locked, I walked around the corner and saw a sign for toilets and when I opened it I saw two old guys with their penises flopped right out in the open.
 Why did you tell me to go that way,